 There are several ways to improve your chances of retaining your best employees.
 Consider the following:

 - Encourage managers to conduct career conversations with employees.
 The conversation should be open and the employee’s views should be highly valued.
 Taking their opinion onboard will also provide invaluable insights.

 - Find ways to develop opportunities for personal and career development.
 Training, education courses and freedom to experiment can all improve employee satisfaction.

 - Find ways to increase employee autonomy.
 Having a say in their work and how they complete it improves job satisfaction.

 - Consider flexible work options.
 Flexible working promotes work-life balance and affords employees more time to enjoy their personal lives.

 - Introduce wellbeing initiatives.
-Chances are your already have wellbeing practises in place.
+Chances are you already have wellbeing practises in place.
 If not, put plans in place to give employees time and resources to focus on their mental and physical health.